Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems

-\textbf{Evaluation Metrics.} We assess our recommended items using both utility and diversity metrics, demonstrating that our model achieves precise recommendations for users' preference while enhancing diversity in the recommendation.
+We assess our recommended items using both utility and diversity metrics, demonstrating that our model achieves precise recommendations for users' preference while enhancing diversity in the recommendation.
 For utility, we adopt two widely used ranking metrics: Recall and NDCG, which measure the effectiveness of the model.
 To evaluate diversity, we employ three metrics: Distance Diversity (Div)~\cite{ziegler2005improving, zhang2008avoiding}, Shannon Entropy (H)~\cite{mehta2012collaborative}, and Expected Popularity Complement (EPC)~\cite{vargas2011rank}.
-For more details, please refer to Appendix \ref{subsec:Diversity Metrics}.